GSORB-SLAM: Gaussian Splatting SLAM benefits from ORB features and Transmittance information: EXPERIMENT

 \subsection{Localization and Rendering Quality Evaluation}

-\textbf{Localization.} Table~\ref{tab:atetum1} shows the tracking results on the TUM RGB-D dataset.
-Our method outperforms other baseline methods, even surpassing the state-of-the-art ORB-SLAM2.
-In comparison, both TANBRIDGE and Photo-SLAM, which are based on ORBSLAM3~\cite{orbslam3}, exhibit general localization performance, while ours demonstrates superior localization accuracy.
-This is not only because we jointly optimize feature points and 3DGS, but also because we propose a novel surface geometry-based tracking method, which better handles noise in real-world environments.
-Table~\ref{tab:atereplica} reports results on the synthetic Replica dataset.
-The feature-based ORB-SLAM2 loses track in sequence R2, which contains a weakly textured wall.
-In contrast, our method not only achieves tracking across all sequences better than ORB-SLAM2, but it also outperforms other 3DGS-based SLAM methods.
+\textbf{Localization.} Table~\ref{tab:atetum1} presents the tracking results on the TUM RGB-D dataset.
+Our method outperforms other baseline methods, including the state-of-the-art ORB-SLAM2.
+TANBRIDGE and Photo-SLAM are loosely coupled methods based on ORB-SLAM3~\cite{orbslam3}, while our tightly coupled method improves localization accuracy by an average of \textbf{26}\% compared to these methods.
+This improvement is attributed not only to the joint optimization of ORB feature and 3DGS but also to our novel surface geometry-based tracking method.
+Table~\ref{tab:atereplica} reports the results on the synthetic Replica dataset.
+The feature-based ORB-SLAM2 fails to track sequence R2 due to the presence of a weakly textured wall.
+In contrast, our approach not only achieves superior tracking across all sequences compared to ORB-SLAM2, resulting in a \textbf{16.2}\% improvement in RMSE, but also surpasses other 3DGS-based SLAM methods.

-\textbf{Rendering quality.} We quantitatively evaluate the rendering quality on the Replica and TUM RGB-D datasets, with the results shown in Table~\ref{tab:renderreplica} and Table~\ref{tab:rendertum}, respectively.
-It is evident that our method achieves superior rendering quality compared to others.
-The visualization results in Fig.~\ref{fig:vis} show that our method is capable of generating higher-quality realistic images.
+\textbf{Rendering quality.} We quantitatively evaluate rendering quality on the Replica and TUM RGB-D datasets, with results shown in Table~\ref{tab:renderreplica} and Table~\ref{tab:rendertum}, respectively.
+The results in Table~\ref{tab:renderreplica} indicate that our method improves PSNR by an average of \textbf{3.93} dB compared to other approaches.
+In Table~\ref{tab:rendertum}, our rendering quality improves by an average of \textbf{2.21} dB compared to loosely coupled methods, while also achieving a \textbf{1.16} dB improvement over 3DGS-based methods.
+This enhancement is attributed to the adaptive expansion and rendering frame selection mechanism we proposed.
+Visualization results in Fig.~\ref{fig:vis} demonstrate the ability of our method to generate higher-quality realistic images.